webcrumbs/javascript-crumbs/chapters/syntax/Readme.md

 var diff = a - b; //OK
 var sum = a + b   //OK but don't forget semicolon!
 ```
-#### tips
+> #### tips
-Even though a semicolon is not required at the end of statements, it is recommended to always include one.
+> Even though a semicolon is not required at the end of statements, it is recommended to always include one.

-Including semicolons helps prevent errors of omission, and improves performance in certain situations,
+>
-because parsers try to correct syntax errors by inserting semicolons where they appear to belong.
+> Including semicolons helps prevent errors of omission, and improves performance in certain situations,

-### Multiple statements
+> because parsers try to correct syntax errors by inserting semicolons where they appear to belong.

 Multiple statements can be combined into a code block between curly braces `{` and `}`